kjmj/data-viz-remix/README.md

 ### Technical Achievements

 1. I was able to find missing data in the dataset and replace it with values of 'null'.
 This made the heatmap more interactive, since white boxes would be drawn for cells with missing data.
+2. I also had to do some data cleaning to get the NY Times data and topographic data to match up fully.
-2. I was able to build this website using vue.js.
+3. I was able to build this website using vue.js.
 I tried to take advantage components, sharing data and functions, and its reactivity.

 ### Design Achievements

 1. I used a color scale that was visually appealing and matched the purple theme of the website.
 2. Clicking on an item in the navbar will automatically scroll you to that section.
 This is a nice touch to the website.
+3. I implemented a tooltip that follows your mouse around when hovering over something in the viz.
+It displays useful info about the element you are hovering over.